LostBeard/Anaglyphohol/README.md

 ## Notes
 Images are added to the conversion queue in the order they are found.
 Moving your mouse over an image will move the image to the front of the queue.

-Only images with a size of at least 100x100 are converted.

 Anaglyphohol adds a border to images it identifies for conversion when enabled.
 - Orange - queued for conversion
 - Green - already converted and showing the anaglyph image